 The museum is a part of the University of Michigan’s College of Literature, Science and the Arts.

 The U-M Museum of Natural History opened its spectacular new facility in the Biological Sciences Building on April 14, 2019.
 The building design blurs the boundaries between public and research areas, putting science on display.
 All-new exhibits and educational programs feature LSA’s world-class natural science collections, cutting-edge research by U-M faculty, and interdisciplinary topics of global and local concern.
-Even more exhibits will open and new programming will begin on November 10, 2019.

 A unit of the University of Michigan's College of Literature, Science & the Arts.